sweatco/styled-native-components/README.md

 ## Under the Hood

-1. The first step is to transpile string templates into small functions.
+1. The first step is to transpile string templates.

 > The library utilizes (postcss)[https://github.com/postcss/postcss] (css-to-react-native)[https://github.com/styled-components/css-to-react-native#readme] to parse string templates and build style pairs.